-Afterwards you can add epoxy to the inside of a male adapter and slide the pipe in.
+Afterward, you can add epoxy to the inside of a male adapter and slide the pipe in.
 Just make sure you push the pipe in all the way and hold it in place for about a minute or so.
 Repeat these steps until all of your pipe shelf brackets are in place.
-Sorry I don’t have any great photos of this process.
+Sorry, I don’t have any great photos of this process.

 Here are our new rustic modern shelves all finished up: